leogout/rasper-ducky/README.md

   <img alt="Build status" src="https://img.shields.io/github/actions/workflow/status/leogout/rasper-ducky/ci.yml">
 </div>

-Welcome to the Rasper Ducky project!
-This project aims to provide a comprehensive, open-source implementation of DuckyScript3, a scripting language used for automating tasks on USB Rubber Ducky devices.
-My goal is to achieve a 1-to-1 implementation of DuckyScript3, enabling developers to write and execute scripts on a Raspberry Pi Pico.
-This project is still in its early stages of development, but I'm working hard to add more features and improve the overall experience.
+This project aims to provide an open-source implementation of DuckyScript3, a scripting language used for automating tasks on USB Rubber Ducky devices.
+Its goal is to achieve a 1-to-1 implementation of DuckyScript3 targeting a Raspberry Pi Pico and Raspberry Pi Pico 2.

-## Features

-- **Partial DuckyScript3 Syntax Support**: Parse and execute scripts written in DuckyScript3, including standard commands and syntax.
-- **Logical and Assignment Operations**: Support for complex logical expressions and variable assignments.
-- **Extensible Architecture**: Easily extend the parser and interpreter to support additional features or custom commands.
-- **Raspberry Pi Pico Support**: Execute scripts on a Raspberry Pi Pico 2.
-- **Full test suite**: Ensure the implementation is correct and reliable.
-- **Open Source**: Contribute to the project and help me improve the implementation.

-To contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Getting Started